Kurrawong/fair-ease-matcher/documentation.md

 ORDER BY DESC(?MethodSubType) DESC(?Weight)
 ```
 _Query for identifiers and strings_

+Where a search term has not returned an exact or URI match with these methods, a follow-up query is performed on the these unmatched terms using the proximity method that is a part of Apache Lucene.

 The results from the queries are in a tabular format, with the following headers:
-...
-Where a search term has not returned a result with these methods, a follow up query is performed on the these unmatched terms using the proximity method that is a part of Apache Lucene.
+SearchTerm, MatchURI, MatchProperty, MatchTerm, Container, ContainerLabel, MethodSubType, and Categories

+These results are returned to the frontend application as JSON, with two additional columns to specify the target metadata element, and the search method (referring to how the query was parameterised, e.g. instruments using identifiers).

 ## Knowledge base construction
 The knowledge base is composed of a number of Oceanographic related ontologies and vocabularies.